CHICAGO SCHOOLS

 The CPS Birth to Three Programs (pre-k)

 CPS funds early childhood education programs through both schools and community-based organizations across the city to provide high quality environments where certified early childhood educators support children’s health and development.
-Their Community Based Partnerships Program offers high quality childcare for children from birth to five years old.

 School Based Programs include half day (2.5 to 3 hours long) and full day options.
 They provide a standardized curriculum: Creative Curriculum Literacy Approach is used in all classrooms, providing a research-based structure to support student growth and learning.
 The school-based programs are free of charge for children with special needs, children in temporary living situations, and income-eligible families.
 They may have a required fee based on the income of the parents or legal guardians.